Mr. Ivan Bebek reports

 About Auryn Resources Inc.

-Auryn Resources is a technically driven, well-financed junior exploration company focused on finding and advancing globally significant precious and base metal deposits.
+Auryn Resources is a technically driven, well-financed junior exploration company focused on finding and advancing globally significant gold, silver and base metal deposits.
 The company has a portfolio approach to asset acquisition and has seven projects, including two flagships: the Committee Bay high-grade gold project in Nunavut and the Sombrero copper-gold project in southern Peru.
 Auryn's technical and management teams have an impressive record of successfully monetizing assets for all stakeholders and local communities in which it operates.
 Auryn conducts itself to the highest standards of corporate governance and sustainability.

 We seek Safe Harbor.